-DWI Requirements in Texas
+DWI requirements in Texas.

 A DWI accident is similar to other accidents in that serious injuries can be involved, your attorney will need to prove liability and negligence, and I will need to negotiate with the insurance provider to get a fair settlement.
 However, this is where the similarities end.

-If a person gets behind the wheel when they are above the legal BAC, then they are committing an act of negligence – and this essentially automatically proves that they are liable in the accident.
+If a person gets behind the wheel when they are above the legal BAC, then they are committing an act of negligence per se – and this essentially automatically proves that they are liable in the accident.
 This is why a victim of a drunk driving accident is much more likely to receive punitive damages, which are designed to punish the at-fault party, compared to another accident victim.